 Because Great Lakes Adventist Academy (GLAA) works under the holistic philosophy stated above, four full years of secondary education are required.
 (For exceptions, see Acceleration Policy.)
 GLAA provides a strong academic program developed through the Academic Standards Committee.
-The committee meets regularly to examine and improve the academic program, to consider individual needs of current students, and for those transferring in from other schools.
-Students may choose from 54 courses of study and may work toward one of two diplomas offered to graduates.
-The goal of the committee is excellence in education and in life, and it is hoped that GLAA graduates will have an excellent basis on which to live their adult lives.
+The committee meets regularly to examine and improve the academic program and to consider individual needs of current students and of those transferring in from other schools.
+Students may choose from a variety of courses of study and may work toward one of two diplomas offered to graduates.
+The goal of the committee is excellence in education and in life, and it is our goal that GLAA graduates will have an excellent basis on which to live their adult lives.